gtt-project/.github/CONTRIBUTING.md

-# Contributing to Bizyman
+# Contributing to GTT Project
 We want to make contributing to this project as approachable and transparent as possible.

 ## Code of Conduct
-Bizyman has adopted a Code of Conduct that we expect project participants to adhere to.
-Please [read the full text](https://github.com/bizyman/.github/blob/master/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.
+GTT Project has adopted a Code of Conduct that we expect project participants to adhere to.
+Please [read the full text](https://github.com/gtt-project/.github/blob/master/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ## Our Development Process